Skip to Content

 How to Preserve Chives

-You will want to clean your chive leaves after cutting them.
+Start by cleaning your chives after cutting them.
 Remove debris and blemished leaves.
+Pat them dry with a towel.

 Crumble the chive pieces once they are dry, and store in an airtight container and store in a cool, dark place like your food cabinet.